Tensorlogic-Solutions-Private-Limited/publicsq_ui/README.md

 ## 📧 Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support, please open an issue in the GitHub repository or contact the development team

 ---

-**Made with ❤️ for ed-reach.in**
+**Made with ❤️ for edu-reach.in**